 Temperament does depend quite a bit on genetics.
 Certain dog breeds are more prone to certain behaviors.
 This is what sets one type of dog apart from the others.

-Some dogs have intense guarding instincts, while others were bred to be calm and laid back.
+Some dogs have intense guarding instincts, while others are bred to be calm and laid back.
 These innate predispositions cannot be changed.

 However, the environment also plays a substantial role.
 A dog that is improperly socialized or abused might be aggressive no matter how predisposed it is to be friendly.
 The same is true for dogs who are innately more aggressive than other breeds.